 While formulating an incident response plan, it is highly important that companies take into account the wide variety of threats facing their organization, and develop a plan that addresses issues like cybercrime, breaches, service outages, data losses, along with providing solutions for more sophisticated crimes such as phishing and ransomware.
 If your company does not have an incident response plan, you might as well close your business down before it has to shut down in the aftermath of a cyberattack.

 A rather unprecedented aspect of cybersecurity that many business owners tend to forego is third-party security.
 Owing to the emphasis that many cybersecurity specialists tend to place on building a solid “cybersecurity core” within enterprises, many fail to recognize the possibility of the weak link in your organization’s security to arise from third-parties, such as partners and suppliers.
+Secure enterprise architecture software is a tool for IT security and cybersecurity implementation.
+Enterprise architecture allows professionals to assess threats from malicious third-party sources, calculate risks, and come up with control objectives.

 One of the deadliest consequences of not taking third-party security seriously is a supply chain attack that takes place when an external malicious entity infiltrates an organization’s system through these third-party suppliers and partners.